 - Tidy up often.
 Dust that is allowed to pile up moves further faster.
 Keep workspaces as clean as possible to prevent the travel of debris through your home.

 - Keep an eye on your air filters.
 Regardless of how careful you are, it is unavoidable to have some dust end up in your air filter.
 Check your filter often and change it when it looks dirty.
-If you have a hard time remembering to change your filters, sign up for our email reminders.

 - Consider how suitable your current system is for your future home.
 If your remodel includes adding square footage, it’s best to have a qualified HVAC professional determine whether or not your current heating and cooling system can support the new space.
 A system that is too small will have a shorter lifespan and run inefficiently, wasting energy and increasing your utility bills.